vuvk/swinger-engine/README.md

 About
 -----
-swinger engine is a Raycasting Game Engine written in Java, which use AWT ("Swing" early) for graphics output.
+swinger engine is a Raycasting Game Engine written in Java, which use AWT ("Swing" early) for graphics output and input listening of keyboard/mouse events.

 -----
 Features